datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 >
 > Write queries that return:
 >
-> 1. How many individuals were counted in each year.
+> 1. How many individuals were counted in each year
 a) in total;
 b) per each species.
 > 2. Average weight of each species in each year.